Skip to main content

 Blasts Off

-The U.S. Space & Rocket Center opened in 1970 in a medium-sized Alabama town as a showcase for the U.S. Space Program and a community attraction.
+The U.S. Space & Rocket Center opened in 1970 in a medium-sized Alabama town as a showcase for the U.S. Space Program and as a community attraction.
 In the beginning it was similar to thousands of museums and science centers across this country.
 However, the Rocket Center achieved a global reputation for excellence in STEM education and today is a workforce development and public relations asset for the State of Alabama and for the United States.

-After 54 years of educating and entertaining visitors from all over the world, the Rocket Center shows signs of wear.
+After 55 years of educating and entertaining visitors from all over the world, the Rocket Center shows signs of wear.
 It needs more than fresh paint.
 Today’s tech-savvy visitors look for cutting-edge immersive experiences.
 The Center’s educational programs must be enhanced to better prepare students for tomorrow’s workforce.
+That is why the U.S. Space & Rocket Center launched the capital campaign, Make Space for Tomorrow.

 We hope that you share our vision to enhance the U.S. Space & Rocket Center.
 You can be a part of ensuring that this magical place — that is built on a solid STEM foundation — can continue to educate and inspire for generations to come.